barbora-simkova/Digital-electronics-1/Labs/05-counter/README.md

-### Image of the top layer including both counters, ie a 4-bit bidirectional counter from Part 4 and a 16-bit counter with a different time base from Part Experiments on your own.
-The image can be drawn on a computer or by hand.
+### Image of the top layer including both counters, ie a 4-bit bidirectional counter from Part 4 and a 16-bit counter with a 10 ms time base from Part Experiments on your own.

 ![simulace](Images/counters.png)